symfony/symfony-docs/security/ldap.rst

 login or the HTTP Basic authentication providers.

-They are configured exactly as their non-LDAP counterparts, with the addition of two configuration keys:
+They are configured exactly as their non-LDAP counterparts, with the addition of two configuration keys and one optional key:

 service
 .......